emenems/mmpy-tools/readme.md

 # MMpy Tools

-Collection of tools I used reapatedly in Python (but they do not deserver a stand-alone repo :)
+Collection of tools I used reapatedly in Python (but they do not deserve a stand-alone repo :)

 ## Classes